Updated: Apr 16

 As they get deeper and deeper into their stories they come across a multitude of obstacles, not least of which is their constant need for clarity.
 Here it is their dogged persistence that helps them carry on when they don’t have a ready solution.
 They research and experiment and just keep going until they find a way out of the impasse.
 They might introduce a new character, event or secondary/parallel plot which moves the story forward.
 They might decide not to solve the problem but to simply present it and leave it to their readers to ponder.

 They take risks and love adventure both in life and in their writing.
 They live and write to the full.
 Everything, even boredom, is of interest to them.
-It is their relentless search for truth and verisimilitude that helps them find interest both for themselves and for their readers.
+Their relentless search for truth helps them find interest both for themselves and for their readers.

-Finally, it is the value they put on simplicity that drives them to reduce and then reduce some more to get at the real meaning of their stories.
+Finally, they value simplicity and reduce and then reduce some more to the core of their stories.

 They live, they dream and they write their stories.
 Their stories live.
 The greatest ones for decades, centuries or even millenia.